plomgrading/plom/docs/returning_papers.md

     internet.
 We want to minimize brute-force attempts to get other peoples' exams.

   * Make sure the "return code" and the test are visible to students.
 In older Canvas you would "unmute" them.
-Nowadays, see above about "Grade Posting Policy".
+Nowadays, something like:

+      1. Publish the return code.
+      2. Publish the test marks.